EVM Integration with Production Client

 State loading operations.

-• Empty code is detected without lazy evaluation by means of checking the code hash, and therefore will always be represented in the <code> cell as .WordStack.
+#unloadedrepresents the code of an account that has not had its code loaded yet.
+Unloaded code may not be empty.- Empty code is detected without lazy evaluation by means of checking the code hash, and therefore will always be represented in the

 syntax InternalOp ::= "#load" "[" OpCode "]"